 The former definition speaks volumes as to how this nation addresses the topic of sexual assault.
-There is a laundry list of unsound assumptions attached to the former definition.
+There are some unsound assumptions attached to the former definition which its replacement seeks to address.
 Among them are the assumption that only a certain kind of man rapes, the assumption that only men are capable of rape, and what I concern myself most with in this article — the assumption that rape only happens when physical violence occurs.
 That a woman who calls coercion rape is essentially “crying wolf.”

 What I find most problematic about the words we’ve used to define rape for the past 80 years, is that it highlights a troublesome way of thinking that has lingered in our collective conscience since at least the 1800s.
 Riding tenuously on the idea that humans are nothing more than animals at heart, the ‘biological viewpoint’ finds an almost convincing way to naturalize sexually coercive behavior.
 In the essay Rape and Sexual Coercion, D.E.
 Critchlow writes of this biological viewpoint: